 The Golden Circle by Simon Sinek is a concept that aids businesses in shifting the way they see their service and goods.
-Many companies offer goods and services and are profitable, so why is one more thriving than the rest?
+Many companies offer profitable goods and services, so why is one thriving more than the rest?
 Because of the way they have positioned themselves, are their products superior?
 Or are they better able to connect with their clients?

-The idea of the Golden Circle is from Simon Sinek’s book, “Start with Why.”
+The idea of the Golden Circle comes from Simon Sinek’s book, “Start with Why.”
 The “why,” or the rationale behind everything you or your business does, is crucial but too often overlooked.

 Author and speaker Simon Sinek enjoys international fame.
 His first TEDx talk, Start With Why, went viral.
-It managed to attract over 40 million views, and was translated into 47 different languages.
-Simon Sinek wrtote numerous best-selling books: “Start With Why,” “Leaders Eats Last,” “Together Is Better,” and “How to be a Better Leader.”
+It attracted over 40 million views and was translated into 47 different languages.
+Simon Sinek wrote numerous best-selling books: “Start With Why,” “Leaders Eats Last,” “Together Is Better,” and “How to be a Better Leader.”

-The Golden Circle by Simon Sinek explains why some individuals and organizations are exceptionally effective at inspiring others.
-And effective as distinguishing themselves from the competition.
+The Golden Circle by Simon Sinek explains why some individuals and organisations are exceptionally effective at inspiring others.
+And effective in distinguishing themselves from the competition.

 The Golden Circle concept is based on neuroscience.
 People respond more effectively when messages reach the areas of their brains that regulate their emotions, behaviour, and decision-making.
-We typically begin by deciding what we’re going to do, plan out how we will do it.
+We typically begin by deciding what we will do and how we will do it.
 And then attempt to justify our actions to ourselves and others later.

 We will examine the Golden Circle in greater detail and describe how you can use it in your business.

 When used in corporate strategy, the golden circle has a clear objective.
-It is to develop or create the value of a new product, concept, or business.
+It is to develop or create value for a new product, concept, or business.

 To demonstrate the core of the golden circle, one of his insights from the TED Talk serves as an example:

 People don’t buy what you do; they buy the reason why you do it.Simon Sinek